 For any cash prizes awarded to a Team involving more than one Participant, each Participant shall be awarded an equal share of such prize.
-Prize recipients are responsible for any and all taxes on such prizes.
-Carnegie Mellon may, in its sole discretion, condition the payment of some or all of the winning Team's cash prize on the Team attening the event at Carnegie Mellon University.
+Carnegie Mellon may, in its sole discretion, condition the payment of some or all of the winning Team’s cash prize on the Team attending the event at Carnegie Mellon University.

 To the maximum extent permitted under applicable law, you agree to indemnify and hold harmless CMU and PicoCTF Parties from and against any and all claims, suits, actions, losses, expenses, damages, penalties, and costs, including reasonable attorneys’ fees resulting from any actual or alleged violation of these Competition Rules by you and/or your participation in the Competition.

 These Competition Rules shall be enforceable to the maximum extent permitted under applicable law.
 If any portion of this these Competition Rules is determined by any court or governmental agency of competent jurisdiction to violate applicable law or otherwise not to conform to requirements of law, then the rest of these Competition Rules will remain in effect and the parties will substitute a suitable and equitable provision for the invalid/unenforceable provision in order to carry out the original intent and purpose of the original Competition Rules.

 The picoCTF 2018 site or materials may link to and/or refer to third party websites and/or services.
 CMU does not control or endorse such sites.
 You are responsible for determining the suitability of those sites or services.